mathougui/insideapp-agent/README.md

 `-n, --name <process_name>` to specify the process name `-p, --pid <process_id>` to specify the process PID `-v, --verbose` to print debug statements

+### Daemon
-`--start` to start the agent in daemon mode
+To launch the agent in daemon mode, you must specify the start command as the first argument:
-`--stop` to stop the agent if it was launched in daemon mode
+    `sudo ia-agent start --api_key xxxxxxxxxxxxxxxxxxxxxxxxx` To stop the daemon, you must use the stop command:
+    `ia-agent stop`

 ### Log file
 The log file is situated at '/var/log/insideapp/insideapp-agent.log'